SumitxThokar/Learning-Loop-ML-Edition/README.md

 ## Day 7 - 7/26/2023
 -  Today I learned briefly about how Generator generates examples of the class with noise vector and input.
 The I learned about how Binary Cross Entropy funciton is used for training GANs and lastly Putting It All Together learned about the architecture of GANs as whole.

+## Day 8 - 7/27/2023
+- I was introducted to functionality of Pytorch and cleared few question like why pytorch.
+Next, I implemeted tensor's operations like addition, multiplication using pytorch.
+Furthermore I implemeted simple Neural Network using pytorch's nn library.
+This was all done in guided assignment which introduced pytorch.